stjudecloud/docs/docs/guides/data/creating-a-cloud-app.md

 ## Calling FastQC

 The last step is to call the FastQC executable from within the app.
-Open up `src/dx_fastqc_example_app.sh` with a text editor.
-Inside this bash script is where we will be working with FastQC and our data.
+Open up `src/dx-fastqc-example-app.sh` with a text editor.
+Inside this Bash script is where we will be working with FastQC and our data.
 Before we dive in, its a good idea to add a few useful parameters for the script execution.

 Right after the Bash shebang (`#!/bin/bash`), add the following line: